Point Blue takes flight with annual Bird-A-Thon

 It’s time for birders of a feather to flock together.
 The 45th annual Rich Stallcup Memorial Bird-A-Thon begins today, a month-long fundraising effort of Point Blue, the Petaluma nonprofit that advances conservation of birds, other wildlife and ecosystems through science, partnerships and outreach.

 During the 2023 Bird-A-Thon, running Sept.
 15 through Oct.
-15, bird watchers and nature enthusiasts will station themselves in any location of their choice and dedicate a 24-hour period to counting as many bird species as they can.
+15, bird watchers and nature enthusiasts will dedicate a 24-hour period to counting as many bird species as they can.

 “You can sign up any time during the month of the event,” said Melissa Pitkin, Chief of Staff at Point Blue.
 “And you can spend a day, a half day or even just an hour counting bird species.”